Five-Card PLO: More Cards, More Complexity

 So, what exactly changes in PLO5 — and how should you adjust your strategy?

-How Is PLO5 Different?
+How Is PLO5 Different From PLO?

 Let’s start with the number of preflop combinations — the additional card increases it dramatically.

-Although PLO4 and PLO5 share the same pot-limit rules and use the same community cards, the differences lie in the details.
+PLO4 and PLO5 share the same pot-limit rules and the same community cards, so the differences come down to the details of hand selection.
+The fifth card adds complexity — and that makes correct preflop play even more important.

+You already know how easy it is to get carried away in regular PLO: many hands simply look good to less experienced players.
 This effect is even stronger in PLO5.
 With five cards, every hand contains at least two cards of the same suit, and most hands have some level of connectivity.

 For example, in mid-stakes Pot Limit Omaha at 100 BB, you can profitably open UTG with nearly 64% of your KK combinations.
 In PLO5, under the same conditions, that number drops to around 30%.